 - Just Sing Along and Sway

 I'd quit you, Just Dance.
 I would.
-But your purple-skinned avatars and the trippy workout settings have got a hold on my imagination.
-I'm not a dancer today, and I'm not likely to be one tomorrow, but maybe someday I will nail the moves to the Bieber classic "Beauty and a Beat."
+But your white-skinned, eyeless avatars and the trippy workout settings have got a hold on me.
+I'm not a dancer today, and I'm not likely to be one tomorrow, but maybe someday I will nail the moves to "Beauty and a Beat."
 It could happen.
-I did eventually conquer the master level step aerobics move, the cha-cha turn.
-So Just Don't Give-Up on Me.
+I did eventually conquer the master-level step aerobics move: the cha-cha turn.
+So, until my inevitable groin pull, let's agree to Just Don't Give-Up on Me.